 High Density EEG Testing

 At CNNH, we are proud to provide the latest in non-invasive EEG technology: High Density Electroencephalography (HD-EEG) using the Geodesic® EEG System 250 from Electrical Geodesics, Inc. (EGI).
 HD-EEG is an improvement on conventional approaches to EEG, as it uses a much larger number of sensors (small saline soaked sponges that record the electrical brain activity) for superior accuracy and detection of abnormalities.
+Typical EEG systems use between 18-24 sensors where as our system uses 128 sensors for whole head coverage and a detailed, 3-dimensional picture of brain activity.

 128+ Sensor Whole Head Coverage